Riley's First Date?: Production

 During the final year of Inside Out's production, Pixar got together to discuss a short based on the film.
 According to Josh Cooley, "We had so much fun with the boy at the end of the movie that I wanted to put them in a situation and see what would happen there.
 I treated Riley's First Date? as if you were just watching more of Inside Out."

 Given most of Pixar's crew are fathers with daughters, and that Inside Out editor, Kevin Nolting, stated at the meeting that "Just wait until the first boy shows up", the plot was then developed into how Riley's parents would react to the boy, now named Jordan.

-Cooley started off from a personal anecdote, as the first time he met his father-in-law: "he was a little standoffish" until Cooley told he was in a band, and both started to connect as the father in law played drums.
+Cooley started off from a personal anecdote, as the first time he met his father-in-law: "he was a little standoffish" until Cooley told he was in a band, and both started to connect as the father-in-law played drums.
 Jordan's emotional immaturity was played for comedy and also in how "boys are behind.
 It felt right to have him be catching up, to have his mind act like a kid does."

 Riley's First Date? was done in about ten months, employing the same character models and scenery from the feature, to the point the same camera shot is used in the take where Riley's mother's head is visited.

 While exploring various song choices, the producers eventually settled on AC/DC, which Cooley considered a band that connected generations: "I went to their concert and there was a seven-year-old in front of me and an eighty-year-old behind me".

+Reception

+CineMagazine rated the short 4 stars.